vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

   event](https://github.com/vectordotdev/vector/blob/bd3d58c/lib/vector-core/src/event/log_event.rs#L402-L432), but this
   is not reversible, but this is a good way of getting text based representation

 ## Alternatives

-- Implement a vector exporter for the opentelemetry collector and heavily rely on opentelemetry traces structure for internal representation
-- Regarding implementation trace could also be represented as a new Value type, serialisation to json should not be a problem for traces/spans
+- Regarding implementation traces could also be represented as a log event, conversion to/from json should theroretically not be a problem for traces/spans, but it would generate deeper than usual structure (should not be a problem though)
+- Traces could be represented themselves as a enum with specific implementation per vendor, allowing almost direct mapping from protocol definition into rust struct.

 ## Outstanding Questions

 - Confirm that this RFC only addresses traces
-- Clearly identify contraints over extracted spans (a.k.a APM events):
-  - Are they mandatory, i.e. can we just dropped those for the initial implementation
-  - Do they need to be sent with their parent trace in the same request
-  - What the usual relative amount of extracted spans vs. full traces
+- Do we want to reuse part of [this OpenTelemetry project](https://github.com/open-telemetry/opentelemetry-rust)

 ## Plan Of Attack